How to Make a Natural Centerpiece with Hurricanes

 About Tammy Henderson

-Tammy also writes on her own blog, One More Time Events.
-This blog is entirely dedicated to home decorating with Tammy’s design view: homey, budget-conscious, and creative in an elegant way.
+Tammy used to write on her own blog entirely dedicated to home decorating with Tammy’s design view: homey, budget-conscious, and creative in an elegant way.

 Tammy enjoys the challenge of reinventing her décor.
 She’s great at figuring out how to make something out of ‘nothing’, creatively and beautifully.
 Her urge to recycle |reuse | revamp | redecorate | remodel is natural.
 And that shows.